 Why has the Province suddenly demanded solvency payments?

-While we can’t be absolutely certain of all the reasons, we do know that the Province is part paymaster of universities and has been working to control costs in this sector for some time.
-So, they have good reason to want to be seen to control for liabilities like single-employer pension plans that have deficits.
+The Province is part paymaster of universities and has been working to control costs in this sector for some time.
+So, they have good reason to want to be seen to control for liabilities at employer pension plans that have deficits.
 While it seems unlikely that an Ontario university will close its doors and thus trigger solvency costs, it is not entirely impossible.
 As well, some individual plans are known to be ‘in poor health’ due to actuarial miscalculation (people are living longer than anticipated), employer ‘holidays’ from contributions, and generally poorer investment returns since 2008.

 One way the Province sees to reduce its own liabilities and to ensure better (i.e. more conservative) management in the future is to ‘encourage’ university employers and employees to move to a Jointly-Sponsored Pension Plan (JSPP) model.
 There are precedents like OMERS (Ontario Municipal Employees Retirement Savings) and HOOPP (Healthcare of Ontario Pension Plan).
 These JSPPs are larger and therefore more stable than single-employer plans and as they are jointly managed by employers and employees, they tend to be conservatively run and thus run fewer and smaller deficits.
 Finally, since there are multiple employers, there is less risk to the plan if one employer winds up business.